phuad23/-Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/README.md

 4. Technology
 5. Food

-The Top 5 most popular catgory of content can be shown in the visual [Here]
+The Top 5 most popular category of content can be shown in the visual [Here](https://github.com/phuad23/-Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/blob/main/PieChart%20of%20accenture.PNG)

+The Presentation can also be viewed [Here](